CybercentreCanada/assemblyline-service-configextractor/README.md

 2. Add tag rule defined in yara_parser.yaml to tag_rules directory (Optional)
 3. Add parser to mwcp_parsers directory

+### CLI Usage
+ Run `python3.7 cli.py "file"` where "file" is replaced with path of file
 ##### Note
 Parser with wildcard in yara_parser.yml are default parsers that are run every time if no other matches are found.